 Even great brands need to invest in meaning if they want to remain great.
 In this dynamic customer-driven marketplace, no one is safe.
-Whether you’re Apple, Nike or Coke, you need thoughtful investment into defining your company’s mission if you hope to retain you relevance, value, and vitality.
+Whether you’re Apple, Nike or Coke, you need thoughtful investment into defining your company’s mission if you hope to retain your relevance, value, and vitality.

-Only 20% of brands worldwide are seen to meaningfully and positively impact people’s lives, and as social technology continues to drive consumer activism, many companies are waking up to the realization that articulating their values and mission is not luxury.
+Only 20% of brands worldwide are seen to meaningfully and positively impact people’s lives, and as social technology continues to drive consumer activism, many companies are waking up to the realization that articulating their values and mission is not a luxury.
 Instead, articulating how your brand brings its core values to life is now critical for your brand reputation and employee productivity.

 Apple has always been different.
 A different kind of company with a different view of the world.
 Steve Jobs had a talent for identifying what was important & what was not, and having the courage to avoid what he felt was the nonessential.

-Think Different Marketing Campaign
+Steve Jobs Philosophy: Think Different Marketing Campaign

 Think Different Campaign reflected his philosophy behind making the best products in the market.
 It was a brand image campaign which had an emotional appeal not only for the potential customers but also for Apple’s employees who had forgotten what Apple is about.

 “Marketing is about values.
 It’s a complicated and noisy world, and we’re not going to get a chance to get people to remember much about us.
 No company is.
 So we have to be really clear about what we want them to know about us.” – Steve Jobs

 In 2010 Apple launched the iPad under Steve Jobs and he predicted it will kill the PC market and the same is happening today.
 These values are reflected in Apple products as Apple products are the most innovative products in the market.
 They work seamlessly out of the box and Apple provides the best customer service.

-Steve Jobs: Apple’s Core Value
+Steve Jobs: Apple’s Core Values

 Steve Jobs gives an inspiring talk about the core values of Apple, and more importantly himself.
-Steve Jobs was discussing a new campaign “Think Different” and talked about how Apple needs to change it’s marketing strategy to one which emphasises on it’s core-values.
-He went on to talk about how Apple’s core value was to honour people who think that they can change the world with their passion.
+Steve Jobs was discussing a new campaign “Think Different” and talked about how Apple needs to change it’s marketing strategy to one which emphasize on it’s core-values.
+He went on to talk about how Apple’s core value was to honor people who think that they can change the world with their passion.

 Apple’s core value is not the Think Different campaign.
-It’s core value is to make the best products in the market and focus on selected products so that they can develop and innovate.
+Its core value is to make the best products in the market and focus on selected products so that they can develop and innovate.